Toggle mobile menu visibility

 How the capital can be spent

-1. The capital grant must be spent on Capital Costs and focussed on projects that will increase the physical capacity of early years and wraparound provision in local areas where demand is likely to exceed existing supply.
+1. The capital grant must be spent on capital costs and focussed on projects that will increase the physical capacity of early years and/or wraparound provision in local areas where demand is likely to exceed existing supply.
 The focus will be to retain existing quality provision or create new places which are accessible to all children, including those with special educational needs and disabilities.

 2. The funding can be used to provide new places in a range of provider types, where these are offering the 30-hours early years entitlement and/or providing wraparound provision for primary-aged children.